commonhaus/foundation/FAQ.md

 and not every foundation is the right fit for every project.

 There are many critical application frameworks and libraries within the open source ecosystem that are not currently part of a foundation.
-The CF is a new option for projects to consider when looking for a foundation to call home.
-Helping to strengthen the open source ecosystem as a whole by ensuring more projects are sustainable in the long term.
+The CF is a new option for projects to consider when looking for a foundation to call home, helping to strengthen the open source ecosystem as a whole by ensuring more projects are sustainable in the long term.

 Information covering benefits of the CF are in the [README](README.md):